Connect with us

 In short, if the execution and kills are more Fede Alvarez’s Evil Dead, but the sensibility and tone are more like dark comedy Looney Tunes, you’ve got yourself a Japanese splatter film.

-HOW DID J-SPLATTER FILMS BEGIN?
+HOW DID THESE FILMS BEGIN?

 Before we get into what splatter films are, we should probably explain how and when they emerged.
 With the cultural exchange of American exploitation films influencing Japanese filmmakers from the mid-60s into the 70s, Japanese cinema became more daring as it left its hushed post-war period: between more violent action and crime films, and the erotic thriller “Pink Film” boom leading to a financial arms race between studios, pushing the envelope of visual scintillation became the name of the game in Japan as much as it was abroad.